ropensci/beautier/Faq.md

 ## What's the roadmap?

 For version (`v1.10`), the interface for one alignment will probably remain stable.

- * `v1.11`/`v2.0`: support two alignments well, allow shared site model, clock model and tree prior.
-This may change the interface of `create_beast2_input`.
-If that interface changes, new version will be `v2.0`
+ * `v2.0`: support multiple alignments well, allow shared site model, clock model and tree prior
- * `v1.12`/`v2.1`: support more than two alignments well

 There are some minor things that can be added, see 'How can I indicate a feature that I miss?' to request so.